 However, like every worker in a work place, Department Heads have worker duties (and the associated personal liability) outlined in Section 28 of the OHSAct.

-Contact the Health and Safety Sub-Committee of the Collective Bargaining Committee through OSSTF/FEESO Provincial Office, 60 Mobile Drive, Toronto, Ontario at Tel.: 416-751-8300.
+Contact the Health and Safety / Workplace Safety and Insurance Act Committee through OSSTF/FEESO Provincial Office, 60 Mobile Drive, Toronto, Ontario at Tel.: 416-751-8300.